Connect with us

 Lions Win Playoff Opener Against Charlotte FC

 Orlando City got its playoff run off to a good start on Sunday night, defeating Charlotte FC 2-0 at Inter&Co Stadium.
-The Lions won the first game in this best-of-three series for the first round.
+The Lions won the first game in this best-of-three, first-round series.
 Orlando scored in each half, with the team’s Designated Players doing well to lift the team to victory.
 Orlando controlled the match from start to finish, and goalkeeper Pedro Gallese only needed to make two saves to earn his third MLS playoff shutout.
-The second game in this series will be on Friday at Bank of America Stadium.
+The second game in this series will be Friday at Bank of America Stadium.

 Emily Sams Earns Praise While With USWNT